X

 • Months in bloom: March – early June

 • Good to know: Prefers part sun.
 Needs regular water.
 Wait until hot temperatures subside to plant transplants.
-Keep deadheaded to encourage blooms.

 Lupine

-When to plant lupine in Arizona
+When to plant Lupine in Arizona:

-Plant seeds outside:
+Plant seeds outside: October – November

 How to grow Lupine: